Kubernetes the not so hard way with Ansible - The basics - (K8s v1.20)

 etcd on it’s own hosts.
 So you may install three additional hosts just for

-Use the Hetzner Cloud Console UI to setup the hosts or a tool like Hashicorp’s Terraform.
+Another possibility is to just use the Hetzner Cloud Console UI to setup the hosts or a tool like Hashicorp’s Terraform.
 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 There is a Hetzner Cloud Provider available for Terraform.
 I won’t get into detail how to setup hosts here as it depends on your provider.
+For local testing a few VMs setup with Hashicorp’s Vagrant could also be an option.

 For beginners: Also have a look here: ANSIBLE BEST PRACTICES: THE ESSENTIALS

-I was also thinking about using ImmutableServer and Immutable infrastructure but decided to go with Ansible for now.
-This concepts have some real advantages and we also using it in my company very successfully together with the Google Cloud.
+For the pro’s: I was also thinking about using ImmutableServer and Immutable infrastructure but decided to go with Ansible for now.
+These immutable server/infrastructure concepts have some real advantages and we also using it in my company very successfully together with the Google Cloud.
 Using virtual machines like Docker container and throw them away at any time is quite cool :-) .
+VM images can be created with Hashicorp’s Packer e.g. and rolled out with Ansible, Terraform, or whatever you prefer.
+When a server starts up a startup-script or cloud-init can setup the services by reading the instance metadata e.g. But that’s going to far for now.
+I just wanted to mention it ;-)

 /etc/ansible/roles.
 To add an additional roles directory adjust the Ansible configuration